dkrahmer/KrahmerBankRegister/README.md

 ## About
 Krahmer Bank Register is a feature rich bank account register hosted in a Google Sheet using Apps Scripts for automation.

-More information and a link to the latest version of the Google Sheet can be found here: https://www.reddit.com/r/KrahmerBankRegister
+You can create your own account register by making a copy of the [Krahmer Bank Register Template](https://docs.google.com/spreadsheets/d/1xSGI6Ec99Hxuw92dOjz7CLT3TAgQgNCNF7RCTRc5Ix8) Google Sheet.

 ## Developement
 Use [clasp](https://github.com/google/clasp) to sync code between local and Google Apps Scripts (set target scriptId in .clasp.json)